On 4 July 2018, the Board of genedrive plc decided to apply The QCA Corporate Governance Code (2018 edition) (the QCA Code).

 - The Chief Executive, David Budd, has overall responsibility for proposing the strategic focus to the board, implementing the strategy once it has been approved and managing the group’s business.

 - Audit committee: its primary focus is on corporate reporting (from an external perspective) and on monitoring the company’s internal control and risk management systems (from an internal perspective).
-Further details on the committee’s responsibilities and activities are on page 26 our 2017 annual report.
+Further details on the committee’s responsibilities and activities are on page 24 to 25 of our 2017/18 annual report.

 - Nomination committee: in practice, the chairman and the chief executive lead on the board nomination and appointment process.
 They consider the balance of skills, knowledge and experience on the board and make appropriate recommendations for consideration by the whole board.
 Each board member is invited to meet with the candidate.
 This process has been used effectively for a number of years and has led the board to remain of the view that it should continue to operate in this way rather than through a more formal nomination committee.
 Other senior appointments are made by the Chief Executive in discussion with the Chairman.